 Countywide housing need, housing affordability, and income-restricted housing unit data provided in Tables H-1 and H-2 and through the King County Regional Affordable Housing Dashboard can assist jurisdictions in estimating their local affordable housing needs.
 Sample calculations using a simplified methodology and potential policy responses for three jurisdictions of varying size and affordability are provided below.
 As a reminder, Policy H-1 and Table H-1 provides that the countywide need for housing in 2044 by percentage of AMI is:

-- 30 percent and below AMI (extremely low) - 31-50 percent of AMI (very low)
+30 percent and below AMI (extremely low)